mohakagarwal32/mohakagarwal32/README.md

 ## 🏅 Achievements & Awards
 - Gold Medalist at IBM Ice Day (Technical Paper Presentation) - 2019
 - Secured a spot in the semi-finals of Best Ethical Hacker contest in TCS - 2023
-- Multiple Olympiad medal holder in English, Science, Cyber, and Mathematics
+- Multiple Olympiad medals in English, Science, Cyber, and Mathematics

 ## 📫 Let's Connect!